HubCoder091/SoulSync/README.md

-Here’s a neatly structured and formatted version of your **SoulSync - Mental Wellness Companion** project documentation:

 # 📘 SoulSync - Mental Wellness Companion

 **SoulSync** is a personal mental wellness web application that helps users securely log in, view personalized content, and manage their mental health using tools like journals, self-assessments, therapy resources, and relaxation activities.